 KAY Leadership Camp

-KAY Regional Conferences, held in the fall, are an exciting power-packed day that afford opportunities for student leaders and sponsors from neighboring clubs to share successes and challenges, as well as exchange ideas.
+KAY Regional Conferences, held in the fall, are an exciting power-packed day that affords opportunities for student leaders and sponsors from neighboring clubs to share successes and challenges, as well as exchange ideas.
 Sessions in leadership training and organizational skills are offered as well as opportunities to share resources.
 A highlight of each conference is a speech presented by a motivating and inspiring individual.
 Regional Conferences provide an opportunity to recognize clubs for their previous year’s accomplishments.
-New area leaders are elected and delegates (officers and board members) enjoy fellowship and fun.
+New area leaders are elected, and delegates (officers and board members) enjoy fellowship and fun.
 Motivated and inspired, delegates return to their clubs to challenge their local members.

-The Kansas Association for Youth stresses group involvement and a “point system” has been devised to award any worthwhile project.
+The Kansas Association for Youth stresses group involvement, and a “point system” has been devised to award any worthwhile project.
 It is hoped that participation by a large percentage of the members will develop an appreciation for their responsibilities as citizens in a democracy.